Directors Retirement: PRSAs v Executive Pensions

 From Age 60 if continuing to Work.

-From Age 50 if service and no longer working
+From Age 50 if no longer working and meeting requirements

 Death Benefit

-If Working – Tax Free Up to 4 times final remuneration
+If Working – Up to 4 times final remuneration and personal contributions are Tax Free

 If left service fully tax free to estate